 Once you use this tip, then you could even get the onesie out from your baby’s head.

-There’s nothing worse than being outside, like at a friend’s house, and having to deal with a poop explosion without a changing mat.
+There’s nothing worse than being outside, like at a friend’s house, and having to deal with a diaper explosion without a changing mat.
 Are you really going to change that diaper on the carpet or your friend’s bed?

 Always have some changing mats with you when on the go!
 You can either use disposable mats, or buy a reusable portable changing mat.
 I find the latter to be perfect to fit in my diaper bag: they are made of plastic, so super easy to wipe clean.

 If you hate using a thousands disposable wipes like me, then get most of the poop out with a couple of wipes, then put your baby straight under the shower or in the bath (or in the sea if you are with baby at the beach).
 Though I would recommend the shower, so the poop goes straight down the drain …

 I personally use cloth wipes most of the times.
 But, to be honest, I wouldn’t even dare using cloth wipes when dealing with a diaper blowout … 🙂